 It was common knowledge among the “sons of the prophets” that the Prophet Elijah would not be around much longer.
 There were at least two specific “schools” of the prophets described here, to which Elijah made his rounds (Bethel and Jericho).
 While advising his assistant Elisha to let him proceed in his journeys alone, Elisha refused.
 The two men went to Jordan, followed by 50 curious disciples.
 The waters of the Jordan miraculously parted for Elijah and Elisha.

-As the men continued to walk and talk, a flaming chariot suddenly appeared and swept Elijah up, carting him into the heavens by a whirlwind.
+As the men continued their journey, a flaming chariot suddenly appeared and swept Elijah up, carting him into the heavens by a whirlwind.

-Now began a new phase in God’s Work, this time under the Prophet Elisha.
+Now began a new phase, this time under the Prophet Elisha.

 Miracles and Mesha